Tom Bailey

 Tom Bailey (he/him) is a registered clinical psychologist and Board approved supervisor with over 10 years experience working in the mental health field.
 He is a full member of the Australian Psychological Society.
 Tom completed his degree, honours and masters in clinical psychology at The University of Melbourne.

 Tom works primarily with adults and has experience in treating a broad range of psychological issues such as anxiety, panic, depression, trauma, OCD, sleep problems, grief, relationship issues, and stress.
-He has a special interest in chronic health such as cancer, pain and cardiovascular disease.Tom has worked in a range of public and private organisations including Peter MacCallum Cancer Centre in Melbourne, the Royal Flying Doctor Service in Queensland, and at the Newcastle Mental Health Team (HNE Health).
-Currently he holds a position as consultation liaison clinical psychologist at Warners Bay and Lake Macquarie private hospitals.
+He has a special interest in chronic health issues such as cancer, pain and cardiovascular disease.
+Tom has worked in a range of public and private organisations including Peter MacCallum Cancer Centre in Melbourne, the Royal Flying Doctor Service in Queensland, and at the Newcastle Mental Health Team (HNE Health).
+Currently he holds the position of senior clinical psychologist in the liaison psychiatry service at John Hunter Hospital.

 Amy Bailey